 I also often heard Bolivians describe their understanding about the history of Africans’ enslavement in Bolivia in an over-simplistic and inaccurate story of how the slaves ended up in the Yungas because the climate was similar to Africa.
 Anthropologist, Sara Busdiecker goes into depth analyzing this narrative in her article, “Where Blackness Resides: Afro-Bolivians and the Spatializing and Racializing of the African Diaspora.”

 So even today, most people only know the colonial narrative they have been taught as the truth.
 Researching this specific history made me understand just how much the colonial narrative continues to hold so much power today.
 Since there were so few resources that existed that discuss Afro-Bolivian history and they were so hard to access, I was motivated to use this documentary project as a way to share as much as I could about what I had learned about this history.

 Is there anything you recommend as a base primer for this history?

 Fortunately, there are more resources coming out every year.
 I was excited to find out about a book by historian, Lolita Gutiérrez Brockington, Blacks, Indians, and Spaniards in the Eastern Andes: Reclaiming the Forgotten in Colonial Mizque, 1550-1782, published in 2009, a couple years after I finished my undergraduate thesis.
-This book uncovers the presence of African slaves and their descendants in a region of Bolivia that is not commonly recognized as having had African slaves.
+This book uncovers the presence of enslaved Africans and their descendants in a region of Bolivia that is not commonly recognized for having a history of slavery.
 Seeing the erasure of Afro-Bolivian history also helped me understand more how and why so many people don’t acknowledge that our modern systems and institutions are a perpetuation of the same oppression and inequalities that began with colonialism.

 Have you screened the film in Bolivia?
 If so, what do people think of it?